humm-devadmin/hummdocs/docs/best_practice_integration.md

 ## More info pop up widget

-Ensure you enable to fully responsive humm pop-up on the product page call to action.
+Ensure you enable the fully responsive humm pop-up on the product page call to action.
 This allows buyers to learn more about humm without interrupting their checkout experience.

 Triggered from "More Info" on: